These Are The 10 Lowest Paying Jobs in Minnesota

 This is a good time for anyone looking to make a career change because every company in Minnesota seems to be hiring.
 Including us!
 We recently celebrated the retirements of a few amazing coworkers so now we’re looking for content creators, account executives, and an office manager.
 Learn more about the open positions with Townsquare Media.

-Stacker compiled a list of the lowest paying jobs in the state of Minnesota based on information from the U.S. Bureau of Labor Statistics.
+Stacker compiled a list of the lowest-paying jobs in Minnesota based on information from the U.S. Bureau of Labor Statistics.

 I wonder if tips were included in the salary report?
-I would have guessed bartenders make more.
-Dealing with drunk idiots can’t be fun especially when you’re not making much money so make sure to leave a tip.
+Dealing with drunk idiots can’t be fun, especially when you’re not making much money, so leave a tip.

 The 5 Lowest Paying Jobs in Minnesota